ThinkIQ-Labs/SMIP2PIAF/README.md

 # SMIP2PIAF

 This project includes a collection of browser scripts that allow the import of Asset Framework (AF) Element Types from AVEVA's PI System Explorer (PI AF) into the SMIP.
-Reverse functionality, i.e. exporting SMIP types so they can be imported into PI AF is supported also.
+Reverse functionality, i.e. exporting SMIP types so they can be imported into PI AF is not yet supported, but planned.
 Below is a screenshot of how Element Types can be imported into the SMIP:

 ![Screenshot](./images/ImportTypesScreenshot.png)
 <p align = "center"><b>Fig.1 - Screenshot of UI to import Element Types</b></p>